tmikolaj/hackclub-bookmarklet/README.md

 ## 🌐 Sample website

-The bookmarklet can be tested on a provided sample website in this repo.
+The bookmarklet can be tested on a provided sample website in this repo or on the [hacklet's website](http://hacklet.hackclub.com/index.html).